Build a Major Scale

 - Major scale intervals as pure ratios

-- Creating sequential notes using "Add at Start+Duration"
+- Creating sequential notes using "At End" positioning

 - How changing BaseNote transposes the entire scale